-- 2 RBNZ system data includes institutional deposits which are excluded from the ASB division Balance Sheet. - 3 Risk weighted assets reflect the New Zealand dollar amount calculated in accordance with RBNZ requirements.
+- 1 RBNZ system data includes institutional deposits which are excluded from the ASB division Balance Sheet. - 2 Risk weighted assets reflect the New Zealand dollar amount calculated in accordance with RBNZ requirements. - 3 Organic capital generation represents cash net profit after tax less the capital equivalent of the change in regulatory risk weighted assets (excluding impact of FX movements on Credit RWAs as they are capital neutral with offsetting impact in Foreign Currency Translation Reserves) used to generate those profits.
+Amounts quoted exclude the payment of dividends.